EsraaAlsharit/MachineLearningDiabetes/README.md

 This project developed through machine learning to provide a result of any diabetes based on the selected dataset, that diagnostically whether or not a patient has diabetes

-using jupter notebook to run the program to find after anliys if he/she is have diabetes or not.
+using jupter notebook to run the program to find after analysis if he/she is have diabetes or not.